Reading time: 10 min.

 • Wear your hair down or in loose styles as much as possible.

-• Moisturise your hair regularly with conditioner and other proven hair hydration treatments.
+• Moisturise your hair regularly with conditioner and other proven hydration treatments, such as hyaluronic acid for hair

 Diagnosing hair breakage